I hope…

 Don’t go to sleep!

-Taken from a commencement address given by Ursula le Guin at Bryn Mawr College, 1986.
-Submitted by Jim.
+From a commencement address given by Ursula le Guin at Bryn Mawr College, 1986.
+By Jim.

 No Comment